jacksaunders/music-player-test/README.md

 * Ability to actually play song
 * Spent most of the time on the JS, if i had more time i would make the SASS more extendable and utalise variables and mixins more for future development.
-* Would make it responsive, currently just a desktop player but would benefit from working on mobiles too for not too much effort.
 * Currently play time is only calculated with Minutes and seconds.
 I would add the option for hours in case of longer songs as well as control Play / Pause via milliseconds to make it more accurate.